 To comply with the DMARC standard, we not only can't send emails from a real supporter email address, but we also cannot send emails to a supporter using the domain of your NGO (e.g. firstname.lastname@example.org).
 It's the same reason as described before when sending protest mails from a supporter to a target.
 Our mail server can only send emails for subdomain.your-ngo-domain.org but not for your-ngo-domain.org for the emails to be DMARC compliant.
-Again, the domain of the email address in the 'From:' field has to match with the domain of our mail server.
-Thus, all the thank you emails or confirmation emails to supporters will have to use an email address using the subdomain you provided to us.
+Again, the domain of the email address in the 'From:' field has to match the domain of our mail server.
+Thus, all the thank you emails or confirmation emails to supporters will have to use an email address using the subdomain you provided us.

 What is the difference between a REPLY TO and a FROM Email address?

 With DMARC, your choice of 'From:' email address is limited, but you can set a different 'REPLY TO' address.
 This can be set to any email address, but a working email address you maintain and have access to is advisable.

 What does 'REPLY TO' do?
 Even if the 'From:' email address is a different one, if you hit reply in your webmail or mail client you will reply to the email address specified in the REPLY TO field.